Alcoholic Narcissist | Alcohol And Narcissistic Personality Disorder

 Many of the symptoms of NPD are thought to be the result of a sensitive or vulnerable ego.
 While they may not show it outwardly, criticism is especially unbearable for a narcissist.
 They may dwell on it, or be haunted by it, and end up enraged or retaliating.

-When mental health professionals are exploring a potential Narcissistic Personality Disorder diagnosis, they are explicitly forewarned to make sure that a person is not struggling with an addiction or substance abuse, since the symptoms are very similar.
+When mental health professionals are exploring a potential Narcissistic Personality Disorder diagnosis, they are explicitly forewarned to make sure that a person is not struggling with an addiction or substance use disorder, since the symptoms are very similar.

 Alcoholism And Narcissism